 Harry chuckled.
 ‘Even Gabby might struggle with the romance of that.’

-The chime echoed away through the chairs, tables, beds, and ornaments into the dark at the back of the store.
+The chime echoed away through the chairs, tables, beds and ornaments into the dark at the back of the store.

 A flush rose on her cheeks and Fleur twisted about.
 Caratacus’s thick glasses and stiff, white moustache tottered out from behind a copper-faced grandfather clock.
 She stepped back into Harry’s chest.

-Caratacus shuffled round behind the desk and fumbled through a stack of papers.
+Caratacus shuffled around behind the desk and fumbled through a stack of papers.
 ‘Are you here to pick up and pay, Miss Delacour?’
 He slid a sheaf of paper across, small images spun on the page before ever-changing backgrounds.

 ‘I am.’
 She glanced at Harry out of the corner of her eye and wiggled her hips back into him a little.
 ‘Do you like what you see, Marvolo?’